dwbessa/lottery-numbers-generator/README.md

 # Bessa-Sena
 I wanted to bet in lottery and didn't know which numbers use... so I did this program

+This is the pt-br version of program, if you want to try in english go to:

 ## The Program

 Bessa-sena is a random number generator program that helps you to choose the numbers wanted for you to make your lottery bet (and help you get rich OR problably having fun trying to)